spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

     1. In File Explorer, right-click your uproject file and select **Generate Visual Studio project files**.
     1. Open the solution in Visual Studio, and compile and run the project in the Development Editor configuration.

-## Running the Interop Code Generator and setting up the UE4 Editor
+## Running the Schema Generator and setting up the UE4 Editor
-1. In the Unreal Editor, on the SpatialOS Unreal GDK toolbar, click **Codegen** to run the `Interop Code Generator`.
+1. In the Unreal Editor, on the SpatialOS Unreal GDK toolbar, click **Generate Schema** to run the `Schema Generator`.
 1. On the same toolbar, click **Snapshot**.

 ## Running your game